-Nonsteroidal anti-inflammatory drugs, such as ibuprofen, are useful; however, they rarely provide a long-term solution.
+Nonsteroidal anti-inflammatory drugs, such as ibuprofen or naproxen, are useful; however, they rarely provide a long-term solution.

 Return to Play

 Returning to play for most injured athletes exposes them to the same traumatic conditions that resulted in the original injury.
-Therefore, the individual must be completely healed, free of symptoms, and prepared for resuming the stress and trauma inherent to the sport.
+Therefore, the individual must be completely healed, free of symptoms, and prepared for resuming the stress and trauma inherent to his or her sport.
 Proper selection of running and training shoes is critically important to prevent re-injury.

 Some foot problems may not be caused by disease but by improper footwear.
 Proper positioning of the foot within the shoe depends upon appropriate fitting, as no two feet are the same.
 Athletes who perform on hard surfaces should make certain that new shoes have adequate cushioning.
 Rubber heels and soles that absorb shock better than other materials are helpful for athletes who perform repetitive running and jumping on hard surfaces.